-Created out of an intense frustration around contemporary Asian stereotypes and the way that they are bolstered by Western cultural output, untitled f*ck m*ss s**gon play looks to be the pièce de résistance for yet another brilliant season of theatre at the Royal Exchange.
+Created out of an intense frustration around contemporary Asian stereotypes and the way that they are bolstered by Western cultural output, untitled f*ck m*ss s**gon play looks set to be a highlight of Manchester International Festival 2023 and the pièce de résistance for another brilliant season of theatre at the Royal Exchange Theatre.

 Winner of the inaugural Bruntwood Prize for Playwriting 2019, International Award

 We’re thrilled that this eagerly awaited work will receive its world premiere up north, at the Royal Exchange, as part of MIF23, before transferring to the Young Vic Theatre, London in Autumn.

 Directed by Roy Alexander Weise (The Mountaintop), Lee’s prize-winning play promises to be strikingly perceptive, funny and razor-sharp.
 Described as “born of rage” and the idea of “feeling invisible” and “misrepresented”, the play focuses on Kim, a female character who is trying to break a never-ending cycle of events.
 The more she tries to search for an exit and a way out, the worse it gets…smashing lifetimes of perpetual Asian stereotypes and grappling with history – will Kim find a way out before it’s too late?